obmarg/elk/example/docker/README.md

 It should be possible to use the `ENV` and `ADD` Dockerfile commands to include the `ELK_CLIENT_ID` and private key of your service account in a docker image.

+However, keeping the private key for the service account in a shared repository or docker image is not a great idea.
+Ideally we would configure each worker with a different service account, and not store those credentials anywhere else.
+Then we can just revoke & create new service accounts as needed.

-However, it may be a better idea to leave these out of your Dockerfile, and just build a generic image.
+With this in mind, it may be a better idea to leave the private key and service account configuraiton out of your Dockerfile, and just build a generic image.

 These variables can then be configured on each host individually, using command line arguments to `docker run`.

 The `-v=[]` option described in [Mount a Host Directory as a Container Volume](http://docs.docker.io/use/working_with_volumes/) could be used to supply the private key file.
 The `-e`